This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 12 oz bag Fresh Cranberries same as 3 cups
+- 12 ounces Cranberries (fresh or frozen), about 3 cups

 - In a food processor, blend CRANBERRIES until coarsely chopped and transfer to a mixing bowl.